iListen2Sound/ObsAutoRecorder/README.md

 Automatically controls OBS to record match sessions based on your preferences.

+### If you already use Kalamart's OBS control API, just go to your friends list and start picking people to auto record

 ## Features

 - Auto-record matches based on a BP threshold or a custom list.
 - Automatically rename recordings to include opponent names.
-- Remembers the last recorded opponent for a short time after a match, allowing seamless continuation if you rematch them.
 - Display OBS recording status on the health bar.
 - Replay buffer support with optional chapter markers.
-- Interactions are well integrated into the environment so no need to leave VR
+- Remembers the last recorded opponent for a short time after a match, allowing seamless continuation if you rematch them.
+- If the recording was started manually through OBS, the mod won't interfere and remains inactive.
+- If you pause and then resume the recording within 0.5 seconds, the mod is reactivated and resumes control of the recording.
+- When the mod is inactive due to an externally started recording, the OBS logo will blink irregularly (minimal icon appears red).

 ---

-## How to Add Opponents to Auto Record
+## How to Use

+### Advanced Details

+1. **Selecting Opponents for Auto Recording**
     - Go to your **Friends** or **Recently Met** list.
     - Click their name,
-- Go to the **Selected Fighter** section and click their name there to toggle recording.
+    - Go to the **Selected Fighter** section and click their name there to toggle
+2. **Hold Recording Behavior**
+    - After leaving a recorded match, the recording is in a held state indicated by regular blinking
+    - If you match with the same player again before it times out, the recording continues
+    - Matching with a different opponent stops the current recording and starts a new recording for that opponent
+3. **Manual Recording Behavior**:
+    - If you start recording manually through OBS, the mod will remain inactive and not interfere.
+Indicated by an irregular blinking of the OBS icon in the game
+    - To make recording automatic, just do a quick pause and resume on OBS
+4. **Replay Buffer Usage**:
+    - Enable replay buffer in OBS to use clip-saving features.
+    - When a clip is saved, the replay buffer icon will blink for 7 seconds.
+    - The clip is renamed with the same format as full recordings but dated to when the replay was taken with an additonal prefix as configured in the config file
+5. **OBS Icon Indicators**:
+    - When the mod is inactive due to external recording, the OBS logo will blink and the minimal icon will appear red.
+    - When active, the recording status is displayed on the health bar.
+6. **Managing AutoRecord List**:
-- Alternatively, edit `AutoRecordList.txt` in your **userdata** folder:
+    - You can manually edit `AutoRecordList.txt` in your **userdata** folder for people not in your friends list:
 ```CSharp
 {playfabID} - {public name}
 ```

-You can get this info from your `MatchInfo` userdata if you have that mod.
+7. **Edit the configuration file**
+    - Generated after first launching the game.

 ---